 Boondocking location #1 - Kofa National Wildlife Refuge - Palm Canyon Road

-Kofa is short for "King of Arizona" mine which was the most profitable mine in these hills back in the early 1900's.
-Now it is a wildlife refuge for protection of the desert big horn sheep.
+Kofa is short for "King of Arizona" mine, which was the most profitable mine in these hills in the early 1900s.
+Now it is a wildlife refuge for the protection of the desert bighorn sheep.
 They primarily live up in the hills past the trailer in the above picture.
-We never ventured into the hills though and so the opportunity to see them was lost.
+We never ventured into the hills though, so we lost the opportunity to see them.
 What we found though was a road leading up to Queen Canyon with a lot of pull out areas for RV camping.
-All the spots were very large and pretty level with great hard pack rock.
+All the spots were very large, and pretty level with great hardpack rock.
 We only had to drive 2 miles up the road to get away from the infrequent road noise of Highway 95.

-We would have stayed here through Thanksgiving, but there was a big storm heading through on Thanksgiving day and I didn't want to deal with any flash flood possibilities or having the road in get too sloppy to get out.
-(We haven't seen a flash flood yet, but didn't want our first to be here)
+We would have stayed here through Thanksgiving, but there was a big storm heading through on Thanksgiving day, and I didn't want to deal with any flash flood possibilities or have the road in getting too sloppy to get out (We haven't seen a flash flood yet, but didn't want our first to be here).

 Location #2 - Organ Pipe Cactus National Monument

-Technically not boondocking, but Jen really wanted to come here.
+Technically not boondocking, but Jen really wanted to visit here.
 Whoever designed this campground should get an award!
-This is the best design we have seen the entire trip.
-Every site is a pull through site with a rather level concrete pad full length and there are cacti's and other plants between each site.
+This is the best design we have seen on the entire trip.
+Every site is a pull-through site with a rather level concrete pad full length, and there are cacti's and other plants between each site.
 There is a dump station with potable water and a section of the campground that allowed generators.
 If we didn't have a timeline, I think we would have stayed here longer as well.

 This monument is home to the only place in the USA that has Organ Pipe cactus and is a very green desert area.
 We hiked back and forth to the visitor center many times for our books, then our badges, and we got a pin for their program called "I hike for health" which requires 5 miles of hiking.

-We spent Thanksgiving here and Jen did a great job with cornish game hens (only bird that would fit in the oven), and I made mashed potatoes (only thing Lila requested).
-Per Lila, we all had to decorate our own placemats and write our thankfuls on them.
+We spent Thanksgiving here, and Jen did a great job with cornish game hens (the only bird that would fit in the oven), and I made mashed potatoes (only thing Lila requested).
+Per Lila, we all had to decorate our placemats and write our thankfuls on them.

 Location #3 - Bog Springs Campground

-Originally, we were going to stay on a boondocking road just down from this campground but the road in was only a single lane road and the spots were not level at all for longer trailers.
-I was also worried that we might run into another vehicle on the way out and I had no idea how that would work since there weren't any pull outs.
-So we went up the road a mile or so to this US Forest Service Campground and found a great double site that fit us perfect.
-At $10/night, it worked out great.
-There weren't any hook-ups for the trailer, but they had a fresh water spigot near by and vault toilets up the hill about 100 yards.
+Originally, we were going to stay on a boondocking road just down from this campground, but the road in was a single lane road, and the spots were not at all level for longer trailers.
+I was also worried that we might run into another vehicle on the way out, and I had no idea how that would work since there weren't any pull-outs.
+So we went up the road a mile or so to this US Forest Service Campground and found a great double site that fit us perfectly.
+At $10 a night, it worked out great.
+There weren't any hook-ups for the trailer, but they had a freshwater spigot nearby and vault toilets up the hill about 100 yards.

 While we were here, we visited the Titan II Missile Museum, Tumacacori Mission, and the Asarco open pit Copper mine that is still in operation.

-The Tumacácori National Historic Park was another great visit if you are in the area.
+If you are in the area, the Tumacácori National Historic Park is another great place to visit.
 It is the site of the 2nd oldest (missed it by 1 day) mission in Arizona.
 It was founded in 1691 by Spanish Jesuit padre Eusibio Kino.
-This church you see here was built later after the first church was destroyed.
-They had a great self-guided tour there and we got another ranger badge.
+The church you see here was built later after the first church was destroyed.
+They had a great, self-guided tour, and we earned another ranger badge.
 Also, another recommended tour.

 The Copper mine was probably our least favorite tour, but it was cool to see how vast the pit was and how large the equipment was to make it.
 They took you on a bus through the active plant site up to a viewing area above the pit, then you were taken through a viewing area in the middle of the copper mill where you could see the large grinding mills used to crush the rock down to sand size.
 You then saw the flotation separators they used to get the copper to float out from the rest of the minerals and rock.
 Overall, it was a decent tour, but I wouldn't put it ahead of the other two.

-As we were sitting in the trailer one night having dinner, Jen and I heard a weird noise coming from the storage area under Lila's bed.
-After trying to get Lila to stop talking long enough for us to hear it, we realized we might have picked up a hitchhiker (mouse or packrat???)
-We pulled out the storage dolly I built for under there and found one of our food bags had a hole eaten through it and there was mouse droppings, no good.
+As we were sitting in the trailer one-night having dinner, Jen and I heard a weird noise coming from the storage area under Lila's bed.
+After trying to get Lila to stop talking long enough for us to hear it, we realized we might have picked up a hitchhiker (mouse or packrat???).
+We pulled out the storage dolly I built for under there and found one of our food bags had a hole eaten through it, and there were mouse droppings, no good.

-The following night we came home from the missile museum and I was really tired so I took a long nap and that night, of course, I couldn't sleep.
-I tossed and turned for quite a while and finally fell asleep at 1:30am.
-Before I fell asleep, I had heard the wind pick up quite a bit and it started raining as well.
-I was sleeping really well until....
+The following night we came home from the missile museum, and I was really tired so I took a long nap, and that night, of course, I couldn't sleep.
+I tossed and turned for quite a while and finally fell asleep at 1:30 am.
+Before I fell asleep, I heard the wind pick up quite a bit, and it started to rain as well.
+I was sleeping really well until...

-4:30am came around and Jen shakes me from my deep slumber to tell me she thinks there's something else in the trailer.
+4:30 am came around, and Jen shakes me from my deep slumber to tell me she thinks there's something else in the trailer.
 I slowly came to and heard the howl of the strong winds and rain outside and told her that it is probably the wind, go back to sleep.
 But she was persistent that there was something there and said the cats heard it too.
-So I listen again and I hear the cats wrestling around a bit, but, honestly, these cats are worthless when it comes to mice or any bugs as well.
+So I listened again, and I hear the cats wrestling around a bit, but, honestly, these cats are worthless when it comes to mice or any bugs as well.

-Second time out of bed and this time I hit my knee on the bench. 😡 This time I sit out at the table in the dark with flashlight in hand ready to get this monster mouse.
+Second time out of bed, and this time I hit my knee on the bench 😡.
+This time I sit out at the table in the dark, with a flashlight in hand ready to get this monster mouse.
 There it goes again!
 But again, I hear the sound OUTSIDE along with the wind!

 Well guys, you know what that means...